KONA-FM

-KONA-FM (105.3 MHz) is a radio station broadcasting a Top 40 (CHR) format.
+KONA-FM (105.3 MHz) is a radio station broadcasting a top 40 (CHR) format.
 Licensed to Kennewick, Washington, United States, the station serves the Tri-Cities area.
-The station is owned by Townsquare Media and features programming from Westwood One and Premiere Radio Networks.
+The station is owned by Townsquare Media and features programming from Compass Media Networks and Premiere Networks.

 On June 30, 2022, KONA-FM changed format from hot AC (as "Mix 105.3") to Top 40/CHR as "105.3 Kiss FM" shortly after Townsquare Media closed the deal following the sale of Cherry Creek Media.